parsahg2025/amazon-sales-analysis/README.md

 are meaningfully associated with **quantity sold**.

-⚠️ Instead of assuming these signals work, this project **measures their actual impact**.
+⚠️ Instead of assuming these assumptions work, this project **measures their actual impact**.

 👉 The full analytical story, including visuals and interpretations, is presented in:
 **`main_notebook.ipynb`**